DietkeSt/good-boy/README.md

     - A written Feedback of "Correct" or "Wrong" is displayed underneath the options.

 - The direct feedback should give better user experience and accessibility for the user.
+- The options are also disabled and greyed out after selection, so the user cannot change the answer for the same question.
 - Upon click on the "Next" button the user progresses to the next question.
 - When doing so, the progress bar underneath expands, the Correct Answers as well as the Question count is displayed and changes as the user progresses in the quiz.
 - This is additional feedback for the user, so they have a better overview of the quiz progress and their score.
 This benefits the user in deciding whether or not to retake the quiz before the quiz ends.